Estimated reading time: 6 minutes

 “You get to know the culture so much better when you’re living in another country rather than just visiting it”

-Time to take another glimpse into the lives of our former students.
-This story takes us to Bangkok, Thailand where Anna Kurkela studied at Siam University in 2010.
-What makes her exchange out of the ordinary is that she didn’t go there alone, but with her husband and 3 and a half-year-old child in tow.
+It’s time to take another glimpse into the lives of our former students.
+This story takes us to Bangkok, Thailand, where Anna Kurkela studied at Siam University in 2010.
+What makes her exchange out of the ordinary is that she didn’t go there alone but with her husband and 3-and-a-half-year-old child in tow.
 Is it even possible to have a family and still go on adventures on the other side of the world?
-Read more to find out how Anna balanced her studies and family-life, and how the exchange had an effect in shaping her future career.
+Read more to find out how Anna balanced her studies and family life and how the exchange shaped her future career.

 Going on an exchange in Asia was a bit of a spur of the moment decision for Anna.
 She liked traveling and had been thinking about studying abroad, but Asia was still a mystery to her.
 Anna’s husband had been friends with the co-founders of Asia Exchange, Tuomas and Harri, since they were teenagers so she had the opportunity to follow Asia Exchange’s story from the beginning.
 She had always liked challenging herself and felt that an exchange in Bangkok would provide the perfect chance to push her boundaries.